Chronology of events: 1720--1776

 August 3, 1720 Anthonie Heinsius died

-November 20, 1720 Wrote letter of 1720-11-20 (AB 355) to members of the Royal Society about the bone membrane and the canals in bone, the cell layers and blood vessels in the bone membrane and bone from the rib of a cow
+November 20, 1720 Wrote Letter L-566 of 1720-11-20 to the members of the Royal Society about bone membrane and the canals in bone, the cell layers and blood vessels in the bone membrane, and bone from the rib of a cow

 December 30, 1720 cousin Maarten Pieters Hogenhouck buried

-January 15, 1721 Wrote letter of 1721-01-15 (AB 356) to members of the Royal Society about the stomata of the leaves of boxwood, the number of them, and the down on the skin of a peach and a quince
+January 15, 1721 Wrote Letter L-567 of 1721-01-15 to members of the Royal Society about the stomata of the leaves of boxwood, the number of them, and the down on the skin of a peach and a quince

-January 24, 1721 Wrote letter of 1721-01-24 (AB 357) to members of the Royal Society about vessels in wood from Ambon (Indonesia), oakwood, and pinewood, the muscle fibres of a cow, a whale, and a mouse, and the structure of a red blood cell
+January 24, 1721 Wrote Letter L-568 of 1721-01-24 to the members of the Royal Society about vessels in wood from Ambon (Indonesia), oakwood, and pinewood, the muscle fibres of a cow, a whale, and a mouse, and the structure of a red blood cell

-April 11, 1721 Wrote letter of 1721-04-11 (AB 358) to members of the Royal Society about how flesh fibers are nourished by the blood vessels, this time in fish
+April 11, 1721 Wrote Letter L-569 of 1721-04-11 to the members of the Royal Society about how flesh fibers are nourished by the blood vessels, this time in fish

 May 1, 1721 At age 88, his 100th publication in Philosophical Transactions

-June 27, 1721 Wrote letter of 1721-06-27 (AB 359) to members of the Royal Society about finally discovering the little holes in the membranes of beans and peas and about the little vessels in seed membranes
+June 27, 1721 Wrote Letter L-570 of 1721-06-27 to the members of the Royal Society about finally discovering the little holes in the membranes of beans and peas and about the little vessels in seed membranes

 November 17, 1721 Made will with daughter Maria